 In this recipe, we are baking the tofu, so we don't marinate it before going into the oven, and the tofu absorbs the marinade sauce flavor while we bake it.

-When you are grilling tofu (or stir fry), the grilling time is minimum, so the time is not enough for the flavors to permeate into the tofu.
+When you are grilling tofu (or stir fry), the grilling time is minimal, so the time is insufficient for the flavors to permeate into the tofu.
 This is why it is better to pour the marinade into a sealable container and let it absorb the flavors for a minimum of 10 minutes and up to 24 hours, flipping it halfway.

 To turn the marinade into a glaze